Ahmadk-g/Memory-Master/README.md

 - __How it works__

   - Each time a new game starts, players are presented with a grid of shuffled cards.
   - Players flip over two cards at a time, attempting to find matching pairs of symbols or images.
 They must rely on their memory to remember the locations of the cards.
   - If two flipped cards match, the cards remain locked in the flipped position.
-If they do not match, they flip back face down and in increment the "lives" score.
+If they do not match, they flip back face down and increment the "lives" score.
     <br>
     <img src="https://github.com/Ahmadk-g/MEMORY-MASTER/blob/main/assets/images/screenshots/match.png " alt="Difficulty level" width="250px" height="400px">
     <br>
+  - The number of lives varies based on the difficulty level: 3 for easy, 4 for medium, and 5 for hard.
   - If the user reaches the maximum limit of mistakes (lives), the game ends with a "Game Over" message, and the user is returned to the home screen.
     <br>
     <img src="https://github.com/Ahmadk-g/MEMORY-MASTER/blob/main/assets/images/screenshots/gameover.png " alt="Game over" width="240px" height="180px">